 Le informazioni nella sezione "Riassunto" possono far riferimento a edizioni diverse di questo titolo.

-Kim S. Cameron, William Russell Kelly Professor of Management and Organization, Robert E. Quinn, Margaret Elliott Tracey Professor of Business Administration, University of Michigan, Jeff DeGraff, Professor of the Practice of Management, Ross School of Management, University of Michigan, Ann Arbor, US and Anjan V. Thakor, John E. Simon Professor of Finance, Olin School of Business, Washington University in St. Louis, US
+Kim S. Cameron, William Russell Kelly Professor Emeritus of Management and Organizations, Robert E. Quinn, Margaret Elliot Tracey Collegiate Professorship Emeritus of Management and Organizations, University of Michigan, Jeff DeGraff, Clinical Professor of Management and Organizations, University of Michigan, Ann Arbor, US and Anjan V. Thakor, John E. Simon Professor of Finance, Washington University in St. Louis, US

 Le informazioni nella sezione "Su questo libro" possono far riferimento a edizioni diverse di questo titolo.